bem-site/bem-method/events/campjs-melbourne-2014/campjs-melbourne-2014.en.md

 More information about the event could be found on [it's official web page](http://campjs.com).

-There is quite a bunch of brilliant [speakers and mentors](http://campjs.com/), as well as [interesting talks, practical workshops and sessions](http://campjs.com/#sessions), panel discussions.
+There is quite a bunch of brilliant [speakers and mentors](http://campjs.com/) as well as interesting [talks, practical workshops and sessions](http://campjs.com/#sessions) together with panel discussions.

 ## BEM for JS